 - Ethnographic research methods in college-level writing classrooms.

 The publication of my chapter “Ludic is the New Phatic: Making Connections in Global, Internet-mediated Learning Environments” in Thinking Locally, Composing Globally edited by Rich Rice and Kirk St. Amant signals another major achievement in my post-tenure scholarly trajectory.
-The chapter presents a section of my completed dissertation, in which I researched student discussion board activity for Sharing Cultures, a large-scale, online, international collaboration that connected students at Columbia College Chicago with students in Port Elizabeth and Stellenbosch, South Africa, and, in later years, Volgograd, Russia in a shared discussion board space every northern-hemisphere spring semester from 2003-2011.
+The chapter presents an analysis of student discussion board activity for Sharing Cultures, a large-scale, online, international collaboration that connected students at Columbia College Chicago with students in Port Elizabeth and Stellenbosch, South Africa, and, in later years, Volgograd, Russia in a shared discussion board space every northern-hemisphere spring semester from 2003-2011.
 In addition to the book chapter, my presentations on this research have led to invitations to give two plenary talks, one at the Midwest Conference on Literature, Language, and Media at Northern Illinois University in 2014 and one at the International Changing Communication in a Changing World Linguistics and Intercultural Communication Conference hosted at the Russian Presidential Academy of National Economy and Public Administration in Volgograd, Russia in 2015.
 While my increased administrative responsibilities certainly occupy a considerable amount of my time, I am looking forward to extending this work into my next scholarly project as a single-author monograph.

 My teaching and scholarship have intersected in other important and impactful ways.
 While teaching Writing and Rhetoric I, I designed literacy narrative assignments using the Digital Archive of Literacy Narratives (DALN) as a platform for students to analyze and submit print and multimodal literacy narratives to the archive.
 As a result of that work, my assignment sequence is now shared on the DALN Teaching Resources site and several of my student’s multimodal literacy narratives are featured as multilingual student samples (Sky Wang, Viral Patel, Sofia Gomez, Keunho Shin).
 My work with the DALN and my research on my students composing processes deepened my interest in the interconnections between multilingual and multimodal writing and resulted in publication of “Multilingual Literacy Landscapes” co-authored with Alanna Frost and published in Stories that Speak to Us, edited by Scott Lloyd Dewitt, Cindy Selfe, & H. Lewis Ulman.